gitleaks/gitleaks/README.md

 # Keywords are used for pre-regex check filtering.
 Rules that contain
 # keywords will perform a quick string compare check to make sure the
 # keyword(s) are in the content being scanned.
 Ideally these values should
-# either be part of the idenitifer or unique strings specific to the rule's regex
+# either be part of the identiifer or unique strings specific to the rule's regex
 # (introduced in v8.6.0)
 keywords = [
   "auth",